Calif. governor faces pressure to choose a Latino to replace Harris in the Senate

 This would be Becerra’s second time following Harris, who won her U.S. Senate seat in 2016 when she was serving as California’s attorney general.
 Then-Gov. Jerry Brown (D) picked Becerra, then serving in the U.S. House of Representatives, for the job.

-The son of Mexican immigrants and the first in his family to graduate from college, Becerra has fought vigorously against the Trump administration’s immigration, environmental and health care policies, suing the federal government more than 100 times since taking office.
+The son of Mexican immigrants and the first in his family to graduate from college, Becerra has fought vigorously against the Trump administration’s immigration, environmental and health- care policies, suing the federal government more than 100 times since taking office.

 On Tuesday, Becerra’s legal team led arguments before the Supreme Court in defense of the Affordable Care Act.